 Anyway, this geeky janitor named Melvin is horribly treated by the pretty people (one of whom looks eerily like an older Corey Feldman, complete with an 80s headband).
 These aren’t just bullies.
 They’re psychos.
 They actually run down some kid in their car then splatter his head all over the road.
 So it’s no surprise when they play an awful prank on Melvin that lands him in a vat of toxic waste.

 I’d have to say that Melvin’s transformation is probably the best part of this movie for a horror fan.
 After that, it becomes a slapstick exploitation/monster hero flick.
 Some thugs on the street attack a cop…and one of them is in drag and wants to make love to him.
 Toxie comes to save the day.
-Thugs terrorize a restaurant (one of them is a shirtless hottie in suspenders).
+Thugs terrorize a restaurant (one of them a shirtless horror hottie Patrick Kilpatrick in suspenders).
 Toxie takes care of them.

 Toxie saves a blind girl, which leads to a romantic montage.
 Then he returns to the gym to get gory revenge on all the assholes there.
 He also walks in on a chick masturbating in a sauna, plus, Marisa Tomie makes a brief appearance in a towel (she had to start somewhere).
 There’s a “chase scene” in which one of the girls runs from Toxie as he delivers one-liners like Freddy Krueger would a few years later.